Writing

 Don't

-• For deleting an object while on the Search screen or while on the View Details screen and then redirecting to the Search screen: "[confirmation message].
-The [object type] will be removed shortly."
+- For deleting an object while on the Search screen or while on the View Details screen and then redirecting to the Search screen: "[confirmation message].
+The [object type] will stop displaying shortly."

-• For deleting a related object while on the View Details screen of an existing object: "[confirmation message].
-The [object type] will be removed shortly."
+- For deleting a related object while on the View Details screen of an existing object: "[confirmation message].
+The [object type] will stop displaying shortly."

 System-generated IDs cannot be used in confirmation messages for Add actions.
 These confirmation messages can only include values from the form the user has just filled out.